ede0m/Kistmat/README.md

 }
 ```
 Register targets to bots and register bots to schedules.
+Obscure bot requests with random intervals and proxy support.
+Run investigation functions to gather targets.

 Your bot-target, schedule-bot configurations and bot-post interactions are saved on program close.
 This session will load by default when restarting the app.
 You can also modify the session before running by modifying the `session.json` file in the run directory.